AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Resources
 - https://grafana.com/docs/k6/latest/
+  - Lots of the code stolen directly from the K6 docs!
+So you can find most of it here.
 ---

 # Summary
 - Summarise key points
 - Reiterate who I am (also I'll be available in May!)
-- Can find the slides here: (short url & QR code)
+- Can find the slides here: adrian-thomas.com/presentations
 - Links to further reading
-  - Lots of the code stolen directly from the K6 docs!
-So you can find most of it there!
+  there!
 - Q&A